J-elmer/ReviewStars/README.md

 ## Reviewing the code

-If you are interested in the code of one of the microservices or the backend, please visit the individual repositories:
+If you are interested in the code of one of the microservices or the frontend, please visit the individual repositories:

 [Angular frontend](https://github.com/J-elmer/review-stars-frontend)